 - Do not give if the solution is not clear and colorless.

 - Throw away needles in a needle/sharp disposal box.
 Do not reuse needles or other items.
 When the box is full, follow all local rules for getting rid of it.
 Talk with a doctor or pharmacist if you have any questions.

 - This medicine needs to be mixed before use.
 Follow how to mix as you were told by the doctor.

-- If it makes the shot feel better, Enbrel (etanercept vials) can be taken out of the refrigerator 15 to 30 minutes before using.
-Allow to sit at room temperature without removing the cap or cover.
+- To make the injection feel better, take Enbrel (etanercept vials) out of the refrigerator and allow it to sit at room temperature for up to 30 minutes before use.
+Do not remove the cap or cover.
 Do not heat Enbrel (etanercept vials).